NCATSTranslator/TRAPIObjectModeling/README.md

 - Message does not auto-normalize, and results do not auto-merge.
 You have to manually call the appropriate methods.
 - BiolinkEntity, BiolinkPredicate, and BiolinkQualifier are now sub-types on the Biolink utility class.
   - This causes one issue: BiolinkPredicate and BiolinkEntity don't show up the JsonSchema generated from these models (but the patterns are preserved )

-## Semantic Validation WIP

-There's initial tooling for semantic validation.
-It's not complete, but the general idea is:

-1. Import `from translator_tom import semantic_validate`
-1. Call `semantic_validate(<some model>)`
-1. Get back a list of warnings and a list of errors, with clear and specific descriptions and location tuples

-This may end up being seen as redundant given the Reasoner Validator, but it was quick to prototype and could serve slightly-tanget use-cases (or become a core which the validator wraps around).